thomas992/Lux/documentation/README.md

 | `string`  | `"Hello, World!"`, `""`, `"One\nTwo\nThree"`  |
 | `array`   | `[]`, `[1,2,3,4,5]`, `[true, false, void]`    |

-LoLa also supports character literals.
+Lux also supports character literals.
 Character literals have the type `number` and will be equivalent to their unicode codepoint and might be written literally (`ö`) or with the same rules as string escapes (`\xF3`):

 ```js
 0x20    == ' '